nashokin/BCCrypto/README.md

 ﻿# [BouncyCastle](http://bouncycastle.org) implementation of RSA-OAEP and OpenPGP encryption/decryption mechanisms

 I've seen some people are having difficulties finding a complete working solution, which implements encryption and decryption with RSA-OAEP(Optimal Asymmetric Encryption Padding) and OpenPGP standards.
 This is my own implementation as a collection of thoughts from a task that I had implementated in my daily job.
-I hope some people will find it usefull in the task being accomplished.
+I hope some people will find it usefull.

 ## Public/Private key generation instructions